• VAT-free shipping outside Norway

 Technical specifications

-Lemon balm (Melissa Officinalis)
+Lemon Balm (Melissa officinalis)

-• Botanical family: Lamiaceae (lip flower family).
+• Botanical family: Lamiaceae (Lipflower family).

-• Shape and cooking:
+• Form and preparation:

-• Tea: 1–2 teaspoons dried leaves are drawn in 200 ml of hot water (80–90 ° C) for 5-10 minutes.
+• Tea: 1–2 teaspoons of dried leaves are steeped in 200 ml of hot water (80–90 °C) for 5–10 minutes.
 Can be combined with mint or honey for taste.

-• Tincture: 10-20 drops in water, consumed 1-3 times daily.
+• Tincture: 10–20 drops in water, taken 1–3 times daily.

-• Capsules: Standardized extract with 300–500 mg per dose, is taken 1-2 times daily.
+• Capsules: Standardized extract with 300–500 mg per dose, taken 1–2 times daily.

 Wormwood (Artemisia absinthium)

-• Botanical family: Asteraceae (the basket plant family).
+• Botanical family: Asteraceae (basket family).

-• Shape and cooking:
+• Form and preparation:

-• Tincture: 5-10 drops in water, consumed 1-2 times daily.
+• Tincture: 5–10 drops in water, taken 1–2 times a day.

-• Capsules: 200–400 mg Standardized extract, taken 1-2 times daily.
+• Capsules: 200–400 mg standardized extract, taken 1–2 times daily.

 • Characteristics: Stimulates digestive enzymes, promotes bile production, antimicrobial.